AlaSQL/alasql/TESTLOG.md

 ## SQLlogic

 The Sqllogictest was developed by [the SQLite team](https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki) to verify that SQL database engine computes correct results by comparing the results to identical queries from other SQL database engines.
-Consists of roughly 6 million SQL statements.
+The full test consists of roughly 6 million SQL statements.

 ### Node
 * Total tested: 1,007,187